jim-easterbrook/pywws/doc_src/essentials/README.rst

 #.
 Unzip / untar all the files to a convenient directory
 #.
 Install Python, if not already installed
 #.
-Install libusb, if not already installed
-#.
-Install PyUSB, if not already installed
+Install USB library option 1 or 2, if not already installed

-   Note: steps 2..4 may require installation of other software on some platforms, and you might have to compile / build some packages.
+   Note: steps 2..3 may require installation of other software on some platforms, and you might have to compile / build some packages.
 #.
 Change your current directory to your pywws installation directory, for example::